youngandbin/LLM-BLM/README.md

 # Integrating LLM-Generated Views into Mean-Variance Optimization Using the Black-Litterman Model

- > This is an official implementation of the paper `[Integrating LLM-Generated Views into Mean-Variance Optimization Using the Black-Litterman Model](https://arxiv.org/abs/2504.14345)`, presented at [ICLR 2025 Workshop on Advances in Financial AI](https://sites.google.com/view/financialaiiclr25/home).
+ > This is an official implementation of the paper [Integrating LLM-Generated Views into Mean-Variance Optimization Using the Black-Litterman Model](https://arxiv.org/abs/2504.14345), presented at [ICLR 2025 Workshop on Advances in Financial AI](https://sites.google.com/view/financialaiiclr25/home).

 ![model](figure/model.png)